erichu57023/ehc_builder/README.md

 * Pre-trial:
   1. `establish()` connections to all `EyeTracker` and `Manipulator` instances, and perform `calibrate()` routines as necessary.
   2. Before each round of a trial, call `Trial.generate()`, which generates a list of on-screen elements while defining the conditions necessary for success/failure.
-  3. Display a set of elements defined in `Trial.intro`, while checking that the *primary* `Manipulator` (the first one specified) is in a designated start position (usually a target in the center of the screen).
-Instruct the player that they should fix their vision upon this target, and display other text instructions if necessary.
+  3. Display a set of elements defined in `Trial.intro`, while checking that the *primary* `Manipulator` (the first one specified) is in a designated home position (this is usually set in calibration).
+Instruct the player that they should fixate on a visual target, and display other text instructions if necessary.
-  4. After the *primary* `Manipulator` has been held on the center target for a short time, zero the incoming eye-tracker data to the center of the screen, a process known as *drift correction*.
-The trial is now ready to begin.
+  4. The trial will begin when both the *primary* `Manipulator` and the eye tracker have been held on the home position for a short time.
+Here, the operator may choose to manually zero the incoming eye-tracker data to the visual target --- a process known as *drift correction* --- or recalibrate the eye-tracker entirely.
 * Trial:
   1. `poll()` data from both the `EyeTracker` and the `Manipulators`, if it is `available()`.
   2. Apply the calibration functions of both devices to the incoming raw data, to convert it from the sensor domain to the screen domain.